super-continent/xxrd-mod/README.txt

 NOTE: FRCs do replace the entire RC system currently as there is no way currently to add back RRC without slowdown

 Sol:
--236K FRC immediately, works on both ground and air -236P FRC as soon as the projectile comes out
--214K FRC as soon as Sol begins traveling forward from the wall -41236H FRC a couple frames before the move hits (dont blame me for this one, it was left over and i thought it was fun)
+-Bandit Revolver FRC immediately, works on both ground and air -Bandit Bringer FRC as soon as the fire effect appears -Gunflame FRC as soon as the projectile comes out -Kudakero FRC as soon as sol starts traveling downward -Riot Stamp FRC as soon as Sol begins traveling forward from the wall -Fafnir FRC a couple frames before the move hits (dont blame me for this one, it was left over and i thought it was fun)

 Ky:
 -Stun Edge FRC immediately when the projectile comes out, works with 236H as well